 - They are made available to you within 24 hours of the class

 - What happens if your note-taker misses class?

 - Your note-taker is responsible for contacting you if he/she will be absent from class.

 - From the outset you and your note-taker should work out an appropriate arrangement for getting you your notes on days when your note taker may be absent.
 Suggestions include identifying another student as a back up note-taker or getting notes from your instructor.

 - Please keep in mind that note-takers, like all students, may have legitimate reasons for which they cannot attend class.

-How do I obtain Media Conversion Services at UIC?
+How do I obtain Document Conversion Services at UIC?

 You need to complete a few procedures before you receive Document Conversion Services.
 First, you must schedule a meeting with the Disability Specialist to determine the most appropriate accommodations for your documented disability.